rcaelers/workrave-website/content/en/docs/settings/ui/index.md

 - The status window stays always on top of other windows

-  Whether the [timer window](/docs/windows/main) should be always on top of other windows..
+  Whether the [timer window](/docs/windows/main) should be always on top of other windows.

 - Placement